IBM-Cloud/terraform-provider-ibm/website/docs/r/cd_toolchain_tool_gitlab.html.markdown

 * `initialization` - (Required, List)
 Nested scheme for **initialization**:
-	* `git_id` - (Optional, Forces new resource, String) Set this value to 'gitlab' for gitlab.com, or to the GUID of a custom GitLab server.
+	* `git_id` - (Optional, Forces new resource, String) Set this value to 'gitlab' for gitlab.com, the GUID of an existing custom GitLab server, or 'gitlabcustom'.
 	* `owner_id` - (Optional, Forces new resource, String) The GitLab user or group that owns the repository.
 This parameter is required when creating a new repository, cloning, or forking a repository.
 The value will be computed when linking to an existing repository.
 	* `private_repo` - (Optional, Forces new resource, Boolean) Set this value to 'true' to make the repository private when creating a new repository or when cloning or forking a repository.
 This parameter is not used when linking to an existing repository.
 	  * Constraints: The default value is `true`.